andrezaleite/reproducibility_transportation_hubs-early_warning_surveillance_systems/README.md

-# reproducibility_transportation_hubs-early_warning_surveillance_systems
+# Proposal of transportation hubs as cornerstones sentinel points in early-warning surveillance systems
-transportation hubs as cornerstones sentinel points in early-warning surveillance systems
+This repository was created for the purposes of reproducibility and publication of data and codes used in the article "Proposal of transportation hubs as cornerstones sentinel points in early-warning surveillance systems".